wikimedia/analytics-quarry-web/README.md

 results are found.
 That will not be cleaned up unless you run `docker-compose down -v`

+### Updating existing containers ###

+If you had already run a dev environment (that is, ran `docker-compose up`) you might want to update the containers with the new dependencies by running `docker-compose build` before running `docker-compose up` again.

 ## Running tests ##

 If you got things working for the dev environment, this should work well.
 To run